 Marcela aka Señora Beast

 Marcela is my beautiful wife.
-She is Nicaraguan which is why I’m all about that Fritanga life.
+She is Nicaraguan, so I’m all about that Fritanga life.
 Once upon a time, I was her boss when we worked together at Best Buy.

 We have been together since July of 1998.
 She is the one who suggested I write a food blog and also chose the name Burger Beast.
 Where you find me, you are more than likely going to find her.